What Is Return Authorization?

 When you contact the rep, make sure you are clear about the "terms."
 For example, who is paying for the freight?
 Are you getting full cost as a credit or partial?
 Will they ship the new goods before they receive the old ones?
 Extended dating could help if they don't want to ship new goods before receiving the old ones.

-- Return authorization is the process a retail business initiates when it wants to return a product.
+- Return authorization is the process a retail business initiates when they want to return a product.

 - Return authorization is an aspect of reverse logistics.